-Figure 3-23.
+Figure 3-35.
 System Control Port B (Write)

 Bit Function

 7 Parity Check

 6 Channel Check

 5 Timer 2 Output

-4 Toggle with Each Refresh Request
+4 Toggles with Each Refresh Request

 3 Enable Channel Check

 2 Enable Parity Check

-1 Speaker Data Enable
+1 1 Speaker Data Enable

 0 Timer 2 Gate to Speaker

-Figure 3-24.
+Figure 3-36.
 System Control Port B (Read)

-Bit 7 Setting this bit to 1 during a write operation, resets IRQ 0.
-When this port is read and this bit is set to 1, a parity check has occurred.
-Bit 6 When this port is read and this bit is set to 1, a channel check has occurred.
-Bit 5 When this port is read, this bit indicates the condition of the timer/counter 2 'output' signal.
-Bit 4 When this port is being read, this bit toggles for each refresh request.
-Bit 3 Setting this bit to 0 enables channel check.
-It is set to 1 during a power-on reset.
-Bit 2 Setting this bit to 0 enables parity checking.
-This bit is set to 1 during a power-on reset.
-Bit 1 Setting this bit to 1 enables speaker data.
-This bit is set to 0 during a power-on reset.
-Bit 0 Setting this bit to 1 enables the timer 2 gate.
+- Bit 7 Setting this bit to 1 resets IRQ0.
+Reading this bit as a 1 indicates a parity check has occurred. - Bit 6 Reading this bit as a 1 indicates a channel check has occurred. - Bit 5 This bit indicates the condition of the timer/counter 2 'output' signal. - Bit 4 This bit toggles for each refresh request. - Bit 3 Setting this bit to 0 enables channel check.
+This bit is set to 1 during a power-on reset. - Bit 2 Setting this bit to 0 enables parity check.
+This bit is set to 1 during a power-on reset. - Bit 1 Setting this bit to 1 enables speaker data. - Bit 0 Setting this bit to 1 enables the timer 2 gate.